 Plot Summary:

-This classic British romance-drama, directed by Michael Powell and Emeric Pressburger, tells the story of Joan Webster, a determined young woman from Manchester who is en route to the remote Scottish island of Kiloran to marry a wealthy industrialist.
-However, fierce weather strands her on the Isle of Mull, where she is forced to wait amongst a community with vastly different values.
-During her unexpected delay, she meets and falls for Torquil MacNeil, a handsome naval officer and the true Laird of Kiloran, leading her to question her life’s ambitions and where her heart truly lies.
+This classic British romance-drama, directed by Michael Powell and Emeric Pressburger, tells the story of Joan Webster.
+Initially, this determined young woman from Manchester travels to the remote Scottish island of Kiloran to marry a wealthy industrialist.
+However, fierce weather suddenly strands her on the Isle of Mull, where she must wait among a community with vastly different values.
+During this unexpected delay, she meets and falls for Torquil MacNeil, a handsome naval officer and the true Laird of Kiloran.
+Consequently, this encounter leads her to question her life’s ambitions and where her heart truly lies.

 I Know Where I’m Going! made extensive use of Mull’s stunning scenery.
 Key filming locations include Duart Castle (standing in as the “Castle of Sorne”), Moy Castle at Lochbuie, and scenes around Carsaig Bay (including the pier, boathouses, and a notable telephone box).
 The general wild landscapes of the island provided the atmospheric setting.